maxlath/wikibase-cli/docs/read_operations.md

 # Read operations

-The following documentation assumes that the Wikibase instance we work with is Wikidata, unless specified otherwise.
+The following documentation assumes that the Wikibase instance we work with is Wikidata (using the `wd` command, which is just an alias of the `wb` command bound to Wikidata config), unless specified otherwise (using the `wb` command and custom instance host (`-i`) and SPARQL endpoint (`-e`).

 ## Summary